Interview day can be an exciting experience. You should be aware of the following before coming for your appointment:

 NOTE: The above documents may or may not be reviewed at the time of your interview

 We advise applicants to arrive no more than 15 minutes before your scheduled interview.
-There is ample room to wait in our shaded entry.
 Contrary to myth, it is not necessary to book space at a local hotel or shop to wait for your appointed time.

 Due to security concerns and space limitations, U.S. consular sections do not permit interested parties such as friends, relatives, attorneys or business contacts to attend the visa interview with the applicant.

-All Embassy visitors and their personal belongings must pass through security screening before entering into the building.
-For reasons of safety and security, visitors may not bring these prohibited items into the Embassy:
+All U.S. Embassy and Consulates visitors and their personal belongings must pass through security screening before entering into the building.
+For reasons of safety and security, visitors may not bring these prohibited items into the Embassy or Consulate:

 - Cellphones, computers,